 Digital Power Management ICs: A Global Strategic Business Report

-The global digital power management ICs market involves the presence of large and mid-size companies that delegate a small proportion of power management products to digital power, unlike smaller entities that are niche providers of such solution.
-Factors affecting the competitiveness of the digital power management products include competitiveness in terms of price, and product’s ability to be easily implemented into customers design.
-Major players profiled in the report include Analog Devices Inc., Ericsson Power Modules AB, Exar Corporation, Fairchild Semiconductor Inc., Freescale Semiconductor Inc., Infineon Technologies AG, Intersil Corporation, Linear Technology Corporation, Maxim Integrated Products Inc., Micrel Inc., Microchip Technology Inc., National Semiconductor Corporation, Power-One Inc., Silicon Laboratories Inc., Summit Microelectronics Inc., and Texas Instruments Incorporated.
+Major players profiled in the report include Advanced Analogic Technologies Inc., Analog Devices Inc., Ericsson Power Modules AB, Exar Corporation, Fairchild Semiconductor Inc., Freescale Semiconductor Inc., Infineon Technologies AG, International Rectifier Corporation, Intersil Corporation, Linear Technology Corporation, Maxim Integrated Products Inc., Micrel Inc., Microchip Technology Inc., Silicon Laboratories Inc., Summit Microelectronics Inc., and Texas Instruments Incorporated among others.

 The research report titled “Digital Power Management ICs: A Global Strategic Business Report” announced by Global Industry Analysts Inc., provides a strategic review of the industry, key market trends, recent product launches, strategic corporate initiatives, and profiles of key market participants.
-The report provides annual sales estimates and projections for the years 2008 through 2017 for the following geographic markets – North America, Europe, Asia-Pacific, and Rest of World.
-The Digital Power Management ICs market is analyzed in terms of application types - Electronics; Data Communications, Computer Networks & Telecommunications; and Others.
+The report provides annual sales estimates and projections for geographic markets, such as, North America, Europe, Asia-Pacific, and Rest of World.
+End-use markets analyzed include Electronics; Data Communications, Computer Networks & Telecommunications; and Others.